3LegRace: Privacy-Preserving DNN Training over TEEs and GPUs: AsymML

-The \emph{asymmetric} decomposition is inspired by the observation that the data and the intermediate features $X$ usually feature a low-rank structure.
-By exploiting such a low-rank structure, $X$ can be decomposed in a way that a low-rank tensor $\XT$ keeps most information, while a high-rank tensor $\XUT$ stores the privacy-insensitive residuals.
-Therefore, complexity of $\convtrust$ is significantly reduced without sacrificing privacy.
+The \emph{asymmetric} decomposition is inspired by an observation that channels in inputs and intermediate activations are usually highly correlated.
+By exploiting such channel correlations, $X$ can be decomposed in a way that a low-rank tensor $\XT$ keeps most information, while $\XUT$ stores the residuals.
+Therefore, the complexity of $\convtrust$ is significantly reduced with little privacy compromised. \\ To extract a low-rank tensor $\XT$, we first apply singular value decomposition (SVD) to $\overline{X} \in \mathbb{R}^{N \times \Hi\Wi}$ flattened from $X$ as